-Ford had begun wrestling control from his stockholders and purchasing raw materials to be used in making his vehicles.
+At the time, Ford had begun wrestling control from his stockholders and purchasing raw materials to be used in making his vehicles.
 Anything to make his car making process more efficient, he implied.
 Kingsford had a beat on something Ford desperately sought.
 So Ford invited Kingsford to go camping with him.
 To talk business, he explained.

-At the time, Ford had been making headlines across the country, not just for making cars, but for using one too.
+Ford had been making headlines across the country, not just for making cars, but for using one too.
 Ford went on road trips.
 The press dubbed it, “auto-camping,” because Ford along with his three close friends, who called themselves “the vagabonds” would travel by automobile during the day then set camps at night.
 Ford’s camping companions were no slouches.
 They included Harvey Firestone, the tire company founder; John Burroughs, the conservationist; and inventor Thomas Edison.
 Their journeys included a jaunt through the Florida Everglades and treks across mountainous regions in West Virginia and New England.
 Their first trip to the Adirondacks in 1918 was so satisfying they all agreed to make a trip to a new destination every year.

 The trips were well-organized, well-stocked and oftentimes well-staffed with cooks and a cleaning crew.
 Like true campers, though, the formidable men did sleep on folding cots in a ten-by ten canvas tent.
 Burroughs, in his 80’s and the oldest by age of the four (Ford was in his 50’s), chronicled most of the adventures.
 He marveled at their resiliency.
 “Mr Ford seizes an ax and swings it vigorously til there is enough wood for the campfire,” he wrote.